bdsp-core/Rapid_IIIC_Labeling_GUI/README.md

 # Rapid_IIIC_Labeling_GUI

-This repository describes a GUI developed by Drs.
-Jin Jing ("JJ"), PhD & Westover that enables rapid labeling of IIIC patterns.
+This repository describes a GUI developed by Dr. Jin Jing ("JJ"), PhD that enables rapid labeling of IIIC patterns.
 By following these instructions you can set up the GUI to annotate your own data.

 **Requirements:** MATLAB, EEGLAB (https://sccn.ucsd.edu/eeglab/index.php), and Python (Anaconda)